455-labs/digifinder/docs/RETROSPECTIVE.md

 Our original plan was to use the [PokéAPI](https://pokeapi.co/), but after realizing that many other groups had selected the same interface, we decided to differentiate our project by choosing the [DigiAPI](https://digi-api.com/) instead.

 The core idea of the application is to allow the user to search for and view detailed information about any Digimon using our custom interface.

+## Additional Features

+During this project, the team aimed to experiment with and implement a variety of modern UI and UX features.
+Each feature was designed to improve usability, interactivity, and overall user experience.

+- **Search Digimon by name or ID**, allows users to quickly find a specific Digimon by typing either its name or numeric ID.
+Input is validated before sending search requests to prevent errors.
+- **Browse Digimon by ID**, provides sequential navigation through Digimon entries using next/previous controls.
+- **Get random Digimon**, generates a random Digimon selection within the valid ID range, allowing users to explore without prior knowledge.
+- **Error messages for not found Digimon**, displays a toast notification when a search query returns no result, giving clear and immediate feedback.
+- **Search input validation**, ensures numeric IDs are within bounds and that name queries meet minimun and maximum length requirements, preventing invalid API calls.
+- **Language selection**, enables switching the interface between Finnish and English, updating all UI elements dynamically.
+- **Dark mode**, a theme-aware dark mode is implemented using CSS variables and Vuetify theming.
+This enhances visual comfort in low-light enviroments and ensures consistent styling across components.
+- **How to use / Help section**, a modal dialog guides users through key features and explains how to interact with the interface effectively.
+- **Save and delete favorites**, allows users to manage a personalized list of favorite Digimon.
+Items can be added or removed with immedate visual feedback.
+- **Lazy load favorite list**, loads favorite Digimon entries on demand, reducing initial load time and improving performance.
+- **Tooltips**, added tooltips to interactive elements such as buttons and icons to improve usability and clarity, especially for first-time users.
+Tooltips provide contextual hints without cluttering the UI.
+- **Mobile-First Design**, focused on a mobile-first approach throughout the layout and styling process.
+Components were initially designed for smaller screens and progressivey enhanced for tablet and desktop views using media queries.
+- **Mobile Hamburger Menu**, as part of the mobile-first design, header action buttons were moved under a hamburger menu on small screens.
+During the planning phase, it was identified that displaying multiple action buttons directly in the header was not intuitive on mobile devices.
+Grouping these actions into a hamburger menu improved usability, clarity and touch accessibility on phones.
+- **Image preload**, preloads Digimon images before dispalying them, preventing UI flicker and ensurinf smooth transitions.

 ## Choosing the Framework